mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

    *CCPP ecosystem.*

 The CCPP is governed by the groups that contribute to its development.
-The governance of the CCPP-Physics is currently led by NOAA, and the DTC works with EMC and the National Weather Service Office of Science and Technology Integration to determine schemes and suites to be included and supported.
-The governance of the CCPP-Framework is jointly undertaken by NOAA and NCAR (see more information at https://github.com/NCAR/ccpp-framework/wiki and https://dtcenter.org/gmtb/users/ccpp).
+The governance of the CCPP Physics is currently led by NOAA, and the DTC works with EMC and the National Weather Service Office of Science and Technology Integration to determine schemes and suites to be included and supported.
+The governance of the CCPP Framework is jointly undertaken by NOAA and NCAR (see more information at https://github.com/NCAR/ccpp-framework/wiki and https://dtcenter.org/gmtb/users/ccpp).